-Unemployment, or underemployment, is the main problem in rural areas.
-Some of the worst poverty is to be found on former estates, where barracks-like accommodations are still used by rural laborers.
-In such communities, housing conditions can be extremely rudimentary, with no access to sanitation or other basic services.
+Some of Grenada’s most severe poverty can be found on former estates, where barracks-like accommodations are still used by laborers.
+In such communities, housing conditions are often extremely rudimentary, with no access to sanitation or other basic services.